addisongoodwin/PLT_PA1/README.md

 ## Language Scanner (Tokenizer/Lexical Analyzer)
 Addison Goodwin, ag4423

 This project is a language scanner that will be used as part of a procedural story generator.
-The scanner (or tokenizer) breaks down input text into meaningful tokens to be processed by the next stages of the compiler or interpreter.
+The scanner (AKA tokenizer or lexical analyzer) breaks down input text into meaningful tokens to be processed by the next stages of the compiler or interpreter.
+The tokens processed by this version of the scanner represent an early concept of the language as detained in the Project Proposal, with room for modification and expansion.
+Please see below for a list of rules and tokens understood by this lexer.
+The expected output from running on my personal computer can be found in `sample_output.txt`.

 ## How to Build and Run